Urban Planning 205A: Applied Planning Research Project

 This is the first of a required three-course PhD program sequence in research design.
 The goals of this first class are (i) to introduce students to the PhD programs at UCLA Luskin, including faculty and peers; (ii) to expose students to the epistemologies of research in Social Welfare and Urban Planning via a series of faculty and student presentations, and (iii) to guide the development of a PhD program Plan of Study, which is an agreement among students principal faculty adviser, the PhD program Director, and the student on the specific steps needed to complete a PhD program.

-Course: Urban Planning 242: Poverty and Inequality
+Urban Planning 242: Poverty and Inequality

 Last Taught: Spring 2020